artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 ```
 ## Input
 ### Genome sequence
 1. Known LncRNA transcripts of the species in `FASTA` format.
+File with lncRNA from the public database of lncRNA.
+For example [Ensembl](https://www.ensembl.org/index.html), [EVLncRNAs v2](https://www.sdklab-biophysics-dzu.net/EVLncRNAs2/).
 2. Known protein coding sequences of the species in `FASTA` format.
+File with protein coding sequences from a public database.
+For example [Ensembl](https://www.ensembl.org/index.html).
 3. RNA-seq transcripts of the species in `FASTA` format.
+This file contains transcripts obtained after de novo assembly of transcriptome.
+For example file that we provide, [30k_zey.fasta](https://github.com/artempronozin95/ICAnnoLncRNA---identification-classification-and-annotation-of-LncRNA/blob/main/data/input/30k_zey.zip), obtained by [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) assembly.
+All three sets are necessary for build
 ### Reference genome
 1. Reference genome of the species in `FASTA` format.
 2. Annotation of the species in `GFF/GTF` format.

 ### Configuration file
 Input all necessary files into configuration file “config.yaml”:
-+ lnc: - known LncRNA sequences of studied organisms in FASTA format.
++ `lnc:` - known LncRNA sequences of studied organisms in `FASTA` format.
 (Example: `lnc: "data/input/lincrna.fasta"`)
-+ cds: - known CDS (coding) sequences of studied organisms in FASTA format.
++ `cds:` - known CDS (coding) sequences of studied organisms in `FASTA` format.
 (Example: `cds: "data/input/7000_len_mRNA.fasta"`)
-+ model: - pipeline check if model (lncFinder) for this organism already exist and use it, if it's not, pipeline will create new one (in output folder).
++ `model:` - pipeline check if model (lncFinder) for this organism already exist and use it, if it's not, pipeline will create a new one (in output folder).
 Model that exist represented in [Models](#models).
 (Example: `model: "Zea_mays"`)
-+ sequence: - sequences that need to study in FASTA format (Example: `sequence: "data/input/Zea.fasta"`)
++ `sequence:` - sequences that need to study in `FASTA` format (Example: `sequence: "data/input/Zea.fasta"`)
-+ structure: - need to choose use secondary structure in model building or not.
-Choose between DNA or SS (secondary structure).
++ `structure:` - need to choose whether to use secondary structure in model building or not.
+Choose between `DNA` or `SS` (secondary structure).
 (Example: `structure: "DNA"`)
 + gmap:
-  + gff_reference: - reference genome annotation in GFF format.
+  + `gff_reference:` - reference genome annotation in `GFF` format.
 (Example: `gff_reference: "data/reference/Zea_mays.AGPv4.40.gff"`)
-  + reference: - reference genome in FASTA format.
+  + `reference:` - reference genome in `FASTA` format.
 (Example: `reference: "data/reference/Zea_mays.AGPv4.dna.toplevel.fa"`)
-  + out: - output file.
+  + `out:` - output file.
 (Example: `out: "data/output/alignm.gff"`)
-+ gff: - gff file of reference genome.
++ `gff:` - gff file of reference genome.
 (Example: `gff: "data/reference/Zea_mays.AGPv4.40.gff"`)
 + diamond: - alignment of lncRNA on protein database (recommended to run after main pipeline)
-  + option: - "on" (activate alignment step) or "off" (deactivate alignment step) (Example:  `option: "off"`)
+  + `option:` - "on" (activate alignment step) or "off" (deactivate alignment step) (Example:  `option: "off"`)
-  + database: - protein database in FASTA format.
+  + `database:` - protein database in `FASTA` format.
 (Example: `database: "data/reference/data_base/Arabidopsis_thaliana.TAIR10.pep.all.fa"`)
-  + query: - lncRNA transcripts in FASTA format.
+  + `query:` - lncRNA transcripts in `FASTA` format.
 (Example: `query: "data/output/unknown.fasta"`)
-  + out: - output file in outfmt6 format.
+  + `out:` - output file in `outfmt6` format.
 (Example: `out: "data/output/diamond.outfmt6"`)
 + tissue:
-  + organism: - choose between organisms in [Tissue analysis](#tissue-analysis) or input your organism.
+  + `organism:` - choose between organisms in [Tissue analysis](#tissue-analysis) or input your organism.
 (Example: `organism: "ZM"`)
 ### Folders
 #### data/input
 Contain:
-+ known LncRNA sequences of studied organisms.
+1. Known LncRNA transcripts of the species in `FASTA` format.
-+ known coding sequences of studied organisms.
+2. Known protein coding sequences of the species in `FASTA` format.
-+ sequences that need to study.
+3. RNA-seq transcripts of the species in `FASTA` format.
 #### data/reference
 Contain:
-+ reference genome of studied organism in 'fasta' format.
++ reference genome of studied organism in `FASTA` format.
-+ annotation of studied organism in 'gff/gtf' format.
++ annotation of studied organism in `GFF/GTF` format.
 + `data_index` folder with library of known lncRNA from databases.
 + `intron_data` folder with structure information of organisms.
 + `models` folder with model for lncFinder.
 ## Work start
   #### 1. `snakemake -j 2`
-  j or  --cores -  Use at most N CPU cores/jobs in parallel.
+  `-j` or  --cores -  Use at most N CPU cores/jobs in parallel.
 If N is omitted or ‘all’, the limit is set to the number of available CPU cores.
   #### 2. `snakemake -nr`
-  n - Do not execute anything, and display what would be done.
+  `-n` - Do not execute anything, and display what would be done.
 If you have a very large workflow, use –dry-run –quiet to just print a summary of the DAG of jobs.
-  r - Print the reason for each executed rule.
+  `-r` - Print the reason for each executed rule.
   #### 3. `snakemake --use-conda`
-  use-conda - Use additional conda environment.
+  `--use-conda` - Use additional conda environment.
   #### 4. Recommended run:
   `snakemake -j 2 --use-conda`
 ## Models